RomanAverin/charleston.nvim/README.md

 # Austere Theme for neovim

+## Features

+- High contrast theme with a low saturation and smooth colors
+- Transparent supported
+- Many plugins supported

 ![Screenshot Austere theme with Rust](./screenshot.png)

 > [!WARNING]
-> The plugin is under deep development.
+> The color scheme is under deep development.
 > But it will be very useful to get feedback.

 ## Requirements